Understanding Your Tax Obligations as a New Business Owner

 On $80,000 in profit, that's $12,240 in self-employment tax alone, before you even get to income tax.
 This is the number that blindsides first-year business owners who didn't plan for it.

-The fix: set aside 25–30% of every payment you receive in a separate savings account earmarked for taxes.
-This single habit prevents the most common financial crisis new business owners face.
+As a general guideline recommended by tax professionals, consider setting aside 25-30% of every payment you receive in a separate savings account earmarked for taxes.
+This single habit can help prevent the most common financial crisis new business owners face.

 Quarterly Estimated Taxes: Pay as You Go